 Smaller growth is expected in Cleveland County this year.
-The unemployment rate continues to be lower than the national average and employers continue to want to invest in their workforce in the areas of professional and skills development.
-Construction and other economic indicators in the Moore and Norman markets appear to be positive and trending in the right direction.
-Current long-term programs are operating at full capacity.
-At the national level, the economy continues to show signs of increasing stability and moderate growth, along with higher interest rates have provided a more favorable impact on investment earnings for the District.
+The unemployment rate continues to be lower than the national average and employers are still investing in their workforce in the areas of professional and skills development.
+At the national level, the economy continues to show signs of steady interest rates but increased inflation.
+With the FY26 investments and the new bond, the District should see a more favorable impact on investment earnings for the District than expected.

-The District will move forward with cautious optimism in Fiscal Year 2023.
+The District will move forward with cautious optimism in Fiscal Year 2026.
 Capital improvements will continue to provide facility capacity for increases to long-term programs.